cantino/blog.andrewcantino.com/_posts/2021-04-19-prompt-engineering-tips-and-tricks.markdown

 I'm going to assume you know what GPT-3 is and why it's a [Big Deal™](https://www.vox.com/future-perfect/21355768/gpt-3-ai-openai-turing-test-language).

-The way you interact with GPT-3 is through Prompt Engineering.
+The way you interact with GPT-3, or its forthcoming competitors, is through Prompt Engineering.

 In this post I'll briefly explain what Prompt Engineering is, why it matters, and some tips and tricks to help you do it well.
-While I doubt traditional programming is going away anytime soon, I do think that Prompt Engineering is going to be a very important part of most developers' toolboxes.
+While I doubt traditional programming is going away anytime soon, I do predict that Prompt Engineering is going to be a very important part of most developers' toolboxes.
+Prompt Engineering allows developers to implement natural language understanding and soft decision-making processes that would otherwise be difficult or impossible.

 ## Prompt Engineering